US electronics firm struck deal to transport and hire Uyghur workers

 The law is enforced by US Customs and Border Protection, which can seize imports and start a criminal investigation of the importer.
 Customs said it does not comment on whether specific entities are under investigation.

-Legal experts told Reuters there have been very few forced labour prosecutions in the United States over abuses overseas, given the difficulty of proving an offence.
-"As the law currently stands, there's very little that the US government can do to hold American companies accountable when they build, manage and profit from supply chains that engage in forced labour and other human rights abuses outside the United States," said David McKean, deputy director of the International Corporate Accountability Roundtable, a coalition of rights groups.
+Legal experts told Reuters there have been very few forced labor prosecutions in the United States over abuses overseas, given the difficulty of proving an offense.
+"As the law currently stands, there's very little that the US government can do to hold American companies accountable when they build, manage and profit from supply chains that engage in forced labor and other human rights abuses outside the United States," said David McKean, deputy director of the International Corporate Accountability Roundtable, a coalition of rights groups.

 The UEI spokeswoman told Reuters the company does not conduct independent due diligence on where and how its workers are trained in Xinjiang.
 She said the arrangement is vetted by a third-party agent working with the Xinjiang government, who brokered the deal.
 She declined to identify that agent.
 Reuters could not determine if the agent is independent or works for the Xinjiang government.

-Suppliers for some US companies have been accused of using forced labourers transported from Xinjiang.
-The Australian Strategic Policy Institute (ASPI), a think tank, last year released a report identifying 83 brands linked to Uyghur labour transfer programs, citing Chinese-language documents, satellite-imagery analysis and media reports.
+Suppliers for some US companies have been accused of using forced laborers transported from Xinjiang.
+The Australian Strategic Policy Institute (ASPI), a think tank, last year released a report identifying 83 brands linked to Uyghur labor transfer programs, citing Chinese-language documents, satellite-imagery analysis and media reports.
 None of the US companies were directly involved in the transfers, however.

 Aside from remote-control technology, UEI also makes home security products under the Ecolink brand.
 It has more than 3,800 employees in 30 countries and a market value of about $670 million.
 Its headquarters are in Scottsdale, Arizona, but the company has no plants in the United States.